minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

          Kubectl restarts MinIO to apply the change.

-         You may also set ``enableSFTP`` in your Helm chart or Kustomize configuration to enable SFTP for newly created Tenants.
+         You may also set ``enableSFTP`` in your `Helm chart <https://github.com/minio/operator/blob/8385948929bc95648d1be82d96f829c810519674/helm/tenant/values.yaml>`__ or `Kustomize configuration <https://github.com/minio/operator/blob/8385948929bc95648d1be82d96f829c810519674/examples/kustomization/base/tenant.yaml>`__ to enable SFTP for newly created Tenants.

 #.
-If needed, configure ingress or forwarding for the SFTP port according to your local policies.
+If needed, configure ingress for the SFTP port according to your local policies.

 #.
 Use your preferred SFTP client to connect to the MinIO deployment.
    You must connect as a user whose :ref:`policies <minio-policy>` allow access to the desired buckets and objects.